junxit/us-congress-bills-114/metadata.md

 - 2015-03-03 — Introduced in Senate
 - 2015-03-03 — Referred to the Committee on Rules and Administration. (text of measure as introduced: CR S1255)
+- 2015-03-12 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2015-03-12 — Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2015-03-12 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S1509)
+- 2015-03-12 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S1509)